htcondor/htcondor/docs/users-manual/file-transfer.rst

 This capability requires administrative set up, as described in the :doc:`/admin-manual/setting-up-special-environments` section.

-URL file transfers work is most HTCondor job universe, but not grid, local or scheduler.
+URL file transfers work in most HTCondor job universes, but not grid, local or scheduler.
 HTCondor's file transfer mechanism must be enabled.
 Therefore, the submit description file for the job will define both **should_transfer_files** :index:`should_transfer_files<single: should_transfer_files; submit commands>`